Another accountant attended an IRS seminar for nonprofits and the subject of giving thank you gifts to volunteers came up.

 Volunteer Gifts vs. Compensation

-Joe Kroll and Ryan Johansen of IRS explained that volunteers are people who perform work and receive no compensation for it, so when they are suddenly compensated, the organization runs the risk of giving them taxable income.
 Non-cash gifts – a turkey, a coffee cup – pose no problems, but gift certificates and cash are taxable income to the recipient.
-They noted that the FICA threshold is $100 a year, meaning if volunteers are compensated with, say, $250 gift certificates, they will owe FICA of 5.65% and the organization will owe 7.65% – and wouldn’t the organization want to pay both parts to avoid taking away from its gift?
+The IRS noted that the FICA (Social Security and Medicare tax) threshold is $100 a year, meaning if volunteers are compensated with, say, $250 gift certificates, they will owe FICA tax of 5.65% and the organization will owe 7.65%!

-Keep Volunteer Appreciation Simple For Everyone
+Keep Volunteer Appreciation Simple

 Carol Topp, CPA